Organica-Ai-Solutions/NIS_Protocol/system/docs/DATA_FLOW_GUIDE.md

 # 🔄 NIS Protocol v3.1 - Data Flow Guide
-## From API Request to Grounded AI Response
+## From API Request to AI Response

-### 🚀 **Overview: A Journey Through Scientific Validation**
+### 🚀 **Overview**

 This guide traces the path of a single user request as it travels through the NIS Protocol v3.1.
-The flow is designed to be sequential and rigorous, ensuring that every output is mathematically interpretable and physically plausible before being delivered.
-The core principle is **validation before generation**.
+The flow is designed to be sequential, ensuring that every output is processed through a validation pipeline before being delivered.

 ---